 UK E-Cigarette Research Forum

-Want to receive monthly e-cigarette research updates?
+Want to receive quarterly e-cigarette research updates?

 Evidence so far indicates e-cigarettes are far less harmful than tobacco and can help people who smoke to cut down or stop smoking.
 However, more evidence is needed to help inform smokers and policy-makers looking to reduce the harm from tobacco.